nnmcdonald/nates-react-component-library/README.md

 ### `LoadScreen`
 ```
-import { LeadForm } from 'nates-react-component-library'
+import { LoadScreen } from 'nates-react-component-library'
 ```

 This component may be used to indicate a loading state.
 It overlays the full width and height of it's container and displays the text "Loading..." with a simple animation.